Creating an Assessment Method

 Collaboration and community building are ways students can help each other succeed.
 Departmental activities that include both faculty and students might result in student academic success.
 You can encourage students to:

-Receive tutoring at the Writing Center, Oral Presentation Center, and from tutors in a variety of disciplines at the Center for Student Success
+- Receive tutoring at the Writing Center, Oral Presentation Center, and from learning coaches in a variety of disciplines at the Office for Student Learning

-Visit the Center for Student Success for help in study skills and time management
+- Visit the Office for Student Learning for help in study skills and time management

 Why Grades are not an Assessment Method